 - Judges can review the calendar.

 - Exclusively using Microsoft Teams.
-No more Court call.
-Can appear by video or by phone on MS teams.
+No more Court calls.
+Can appear by video or by phone on MS Teams.

 - There is a link on the court website to access the hearing calendar.

 Use the probate schedule created by the two probate judges effective March 1, 2021, to first find the department then go to the Santa Clara County court website to get information on how to access the hearing.
 Scroll down to the bottom of the page where the Probate Department (5 and 13) Teams Links and conference phone numbers are located.

 Be sure to click the correct link – either for the AM hearing or the PM hearing.
 The links are updated once a week.